ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that gives the linear term :math:`g` of the objective function.
+		- is a one-dimensional array of size n and type T that gives the linear term :math:`g` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 .. index:: pair: function; rpd_get_f
 .. _doxid-galahad__rpd_8h_1a38dc68ed79b192e3fcd961b8589d202c: